 The Company's Memorandum and Articles of Association are available on both the Company's and the Stock Exchange's websites.
-During the year ended 31 December 2023, other than the adoption of a new Memorandum of Association and Articles of Association passed at the annual general meeting on 16 June 2023, there was no change in the Company's constitutional documents.
+During the year ended 31 December 2024, there was no change in the Company's constitutional documents.

 INVESTOR RELATIONS